 Benefits of Woodchoppers

-Few exercises train rotational movement patterns like woodchoppers.
-This exercise teaches you how to move your body through an extended range of motion without compromising the stability of your spine.
+Few exercises train rotational movement patterns like this wood chop exercise.
+This action teaches you how to move your body through an extended range of motion without compromising the stability of your spine.
 It also strengthens your arms, shoulders, core, and upper back.

 - Rotate to one side, bending the knee to bring the dumbbell to the outside of your leg.